emilio-molina/audio_degrader/README.md

 It is similar to the [Audio Degradation Toolbox in Matlab by Sebastian Ewert and Matthias Mauch][1], but simpler, and in python.
 I'm using it for creating my own synthetic datasets.

+### Temporary limitation:
+For the moment, it only works with .WAV files with codec `pcm_s16le` (16 bits .WAV) and sample rate of 8KHz.
+I don't need more for myself, but I will try to extended for any sample rate in the short-term.

 ## Degradations available
 * mp3 compression
 * gain